My Little Monster

 My Little Monster (となりの怪物くん, Tonari no Kaibutsu-kun) is a Japanese manga written and illustrated by Robico about the relationship between a girl named Shizuku Mizutani and a boy named Haru Yoshida.
 It was serialized in Kodansha's Dessert magazine from August 23, 2008 to June 24, 2013.
 An anime adaptation by Brain's Base aired from October 2 to December 25, 2012.
-It was also streamed on Crunchyroll during its original run.
+It was licensed by Crunchyroll during the original run.